spydx/equinor-ctf-2024/writeups/crypto/LFSXOR/pwnagaukar/writeup.md

 ![](flag.bmp)

-Although this is not the correct key, we can still read the flag `EPT{DOUBLECRYPTOFAIL}`
+Although this is not the correct key, we can still read the flag `EPT{DOUBLECRYPTOFAIL}`.

+Easy first blood.